Book review: Silly Birds, by Gregg Dreise

 Source: Review copy courtesy of Magabala Books

 This entry was posted on June 22, 2014 at 6:26 pm and is filed under Aboriginal and Torres Strait Islander histories and cultures, Authors & Illustrators, Book Reviews, Indigenous Teaching Resources.
 Tagged: 2014 Indigenous Literature Week, Aboriginal art and culture, Aboriginal perspectives across the curriculum, Gregg Dreise, Indigenous authors, Silly Birds.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.